vitphire/DownOnSpot/README.md

 ## Known issues

 - KDE Konsole specific prints to clear the screen or color the text does not work on windows
-- Premium account dependancy due to librespot
+- Premium account dependency due to librespot
 - Sometimes downloads slow down

 ## Authors